For me, WordPress is the best CMS I have ever come across.

 Now the question is how to display it?
 It’s very simple too.
 In the single.php file of your theme add the following code.

 <?php echo get_post_meta($post->ID, “Mfg_Date”, true); ?>

-You can display posts with specific custom field. lets go to our Medicine.
-Now what if i want to display list of medicine with Mfg.
+You can display posts with a specific custom field.
+Let’s go to our Medicine.
+Now, what if I want to display a list of medicine with Mfg.
 Date?
 This can be achieved by the following code.